-Experts agree that to avoid the worst effects of climate change, we need to be “carbon neutral by 2050”.
+Experts agree that we need to be “carbon neutral by 2050” and in Europe the regulatory environment is speeding that way.
 F&L Innovation Forum takes inspiration from innovation to generate practical and concrete solutions to critical freight and logistics challenges.
 Experts, leading practitioners, innovators, start-ups and scale-ups look across the supply chain.

 Frontrunners share learning

-We hear from two companies leading the net positive and regenerative supply chain revolution & discuss what we have learned this year, and where we intend to go next.
+Companies leading the net positive and regenerative supply chain revolution & discussion on what we have learned this year, and where we intend to go next.
 How can we trigger development of the right initiatives and end-to-end thinking?

 Transport & logistics nodes: mitigating the effects of supply chain imbalances on the port maritime ecosystem